Tischer/Teste_front_end/README.md

 ### Tarefa front-end

-#Instale o conteudo na maquina
+Instale o conteudo na maquina

-#Abra a pasta no vscode
+Abra a pasta no vscode

-#Instale as dependdencias
+Instale as dependdencias

-#yarn
+yarn

 ## Para abrir o servidor use:

-#yarn dev
+yarn dev

+### A explixação do porque eu fiz dessa maneira está no teams.